zhuduowang/GaitSet_Fine-tune/README.md

 We evaluate our methods on CASIA-B dataset and compare it with GaitSet(AAAI 2018) and GaitPart(CVPR2020).
 Because of our lab's server's problem, we can't evalute the method on the largest dataset named OU-MVLP.

 ## Table 1.
-Compasion with GaitSet on CASIA-B dataset.
+Comparsion with GaitSet on CASIA-B dataset.
 ---------------------------------------------------
 model             |    NM    |    BG    |    CL    |
 ------------------|----------|----------|----------|